DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

+💸 Unlock the secrets of real estate investing!

-🚀 Are you a Fintech professional tackling messy financial data?
+Are you a fintech professional looking to uncover investment opportunities in the real estate market?

-Your manager asks you to create a report on hedge fund performance, but the data is riddled with missing values and duplicates.
-How do you ensure accurate and insightful analysis?

 In this tutorial, you’ll learn to:
-- Use the `ffill` method to fill missing values in the 'Returns' column, assuming no trading activity caused the gaps.
-- Normalize the 'Returns' data to a range of 0 to 1 for better analysis and visualization.
-- Ensure data integrity by removing duplicate rows with the same 'Fund' and 'Date' values.
+- Extract the quarter and year from the 'Date' column
+- Calculate the return on investment (ROI) for each property
+- Group data by region and property type to calculate total sales, average sale price, and average ROI
+- Create a dashboard with three charts to visualize top-performing regions and property types

 #fintech  #datawrangling #dataanalysts #python #pandas

 P.S.
-Read the full tutorial here and transform your messy data into actionable insights
+Read the full tutorial and start uncovering investment opportunities in the real estate market!

+Free course includes 20 Tutorials that will show you everything you need to become a ninja with Pandas.

+- Learn to <strong>read in data</strong> from databases like Microsoft SQL Server.
+- Learn to aggregate data, handle <strong>missing values</strong>, and generate descriptive statistics.
+- On top of all this, learn to present your data using tables and <strong>visually impressive charts</strong>.

+Click below to enroll in our FREE Pandas course: